Rogue Costume History

 Upon returning from the Secret Wars on Battleworld, Spider-Man was not the only hero to have a wardrobe change.
-Rogue didn’t bring back an alien symbiote that wanted to take over her body but she was having a costume crisis of her own.
+Rogue didn’t bring back an alien symbiote that wanted to take over her body, but she was having a costume crisis of her own.
 She was searching for a new look.
-It would take years for her to find an outfit she liked to wear on a permanent basis.
+It would take years for her to find an outfit she liked to wear permanently.

 Not happy with her mechanic’s overalls, Rogue went through a variety of different clothing options.
-The full body black spandex was still present, to keep people safe from accidentally touching her, but everything else changed frequently.
+The full-body black spandex was still present, to keep people safe from accidentally touching her, but everything else changed frequently.
 She would experiment with a variety of different green articles of clothing.
-These combinations would consist shirts, belts, gloves, boots, miniskirts and thongs.
+These combinations would consist of shirts, belts, gloves, boots, miniskirts, and thongs.
 They would appear in different combinations and come in all different sizes.
-Some of these costumes looked to be inspired by the movie Flashdance and others... it’s lucky she had the full bodysuit on or she would have been wearing less clothing than a model in Playboy magazine.
+Some of these costumes looked to be inspired by the movie Flashdance and others... it’s lucky she had the full bodysuit on, or she would have been wearing less clothing than a model in Playboy magazine.

 Rogue’s New Costume

-It took a couple years and a different continent but Rogue found her new costume while the X-men were in Australia.
+It took a couple of years and a different continent, but Rogue found her new costume while the X-men were in Australia.
 In 1988 Rouge was sporting the classic superhero look.
-Still wearing the black bodysuit she added a one piece green bathing suit, green thigh high boots, and matching long sleeve gloves.
+Still wearing the black bodysuit, she added a one-piece green bathing suit, green thigh-high boots, and matching long sleeve gloves.
 Not being one to let the obstacle of needing to be fully clothed get in her way, we see Rogue flaunting her curves as well as the desire to wear a swimsuit.

 X-Men 2nd Series

 The X-Men would later try to have a team uniform look.
 Although they would not be exactly the same many of the core elements would be shared.
-Form fitting was a must, it is important to tell the men from the women and that can only be accomplished if you can see the curves and muscle structures of the entire body.
-There was also a huge X placed on the upper torso that acted as both a insignia notifying people what team the members were fighting for and huge target for enemies to aim at.
+Form-fitting was a must, it is important to tell the men from the women, and that can only be accomplished if you can see the curves and muscle structures of the entire body.
+There was also a huge X placed on the upper torso that acted as both an insignia notifying people what team the members were fighting for and a huge target for enemies to aim at.
 Rogue’s green and yellow color pattern was back along with a belt that wasn’t really holding up anything.

 Green Is Back

 Rogue’s mutant ability to absorb people’s psyche and battling powerful villains like the Shadow King have caused a lot of mental problems for her.
 She has been possessed on more than one occasion.
-During these possessions her new personality will usually take on a different choice of clothing.
-Carol Danvers personality had Rogue dressing up like her Ms. Marvel identity and the Shadow King had her wear different variation of her old costumes with some minor tweaks here and there.
+During these possessions, her new personality will usually take on a different choice of clothing.
+Carol Danvers's personality had Rogue dressing up like her Ms. Marvel identity, and the Shadow King had her wear a different variation of her old costumes with some minor tweaks here and there.